FlatCAD: Fast Curvature Regularization of Neural SDFs for CAD Models: Discussion and Conclusions

-The mixed off-diagonal proxy is lightweight and effective, yet several boundaries remain.
-Because it equalities the two principal curvatures, it assigns a non-zero penalty to developable but curved primitives such as cylinders and cones; with a balanced weight the data term keeps the correct radius or slope, but an overly strong weight can nudge these patches toward planar or spherical limits.
+The off-diagonal Weingarten loss is lightweight and effective, yet several boundaries remain.
+Because it equalizes the two principal curvatures, it assigns a non-zero penalty to developable but curved primitives such as cylinders and cones; with a balanced weight the data term keeps the correct radius or slope, but an overly strong weight can nudge these patches toward planar or spherical limits.
 The regularizer acts purely locally in the off-surface shell and carries no notion of long-range patch coherence, so global fairness constraints—keeping opposite faces of a thin sheet parallel, for example—are not guaranteed.

-The exact Hessian–vector implementation also doubles the backward pass for proxy samples, so the finite-difference stencil remains preferable on memory-constrained hardware, at the cost of a first-order truncation error.
-Finally, the proxy has no explicit mechanism for preserving sharp feature lines: narrow chamfers are retained only when they are faithfully sampled and reproduced by the decoder, suggesting that an edge-aware weighting scheme is a useful direction for future work.
+The exact Hessian-vector implementation also doubles the backward pass for Weingarten samples, so the finite-difference stencil remains preferable on memory-constrained hardware, with a truncation error \(\mathcal{O}(h^2)\) for the symmetric stencil (or \(\mathcal{O}(h)\) if only the one-sided stencil is used).
+Finally, the Weingarten loss has no explicit mechanism for preserving sharp feature lines: narrow chamfers are retained only when they are faithfully sampled and reproduced by the decoder, suggesting that an edge-aware weighting scheme is a useful direction for future work.

-\paragraph{Future Work} Our proxy treats curvature reduction purely locally; an immediate extension is to learn an adaptive weight $\lambda_{\text{proxy}}$ that depends on local feature probability, so planar zones flatten faster while highly curved zones remain expressive.
-A second avenue is joint optimization with mesh extraction: coupling the proxy with differentiable DMC/dual-contouring could avoid the Marching-Cubes voxel bias.
+Our off-diagonal Weingarten loss treats curvature reduction purely locally; an immediate extension is to learn an adaptive weight $\lambda_{\text{ODW}}$ that depends on local feature probability, so planar zones flatten faster while highly curved zones remain expressive.
+A second avenue is joint optimization with mesh extraction: coupling the Weingarten loss with differentiable DMC/dual-contouring could avoid the Marching-Cubes voxel bias.

-\paragraph{Conclusions} We introduced a first-order curvature proxy that needs only one Hessian–vector product, giving $\approx 2 \times$ faster convergence than full Gaussian-curvature regularization while matching or surpassing state-of-the-art accuracy on the ABC benchmark.
-Two discretizations (auto-diff / finite-diff) perform similarly; the finite-difference stencil is preferable when back-prop memory is scarce.
-The technique is drop-in for any SIREN-based reconstruction pipeline and preserves sharp CAD features without costly second-order optimization.
+\paragraph{Conclusions} We introduced the off-diagonal Weingarten loss that measures the curvature gap and needs only one Hessian-vector product, giving $\approx 2 \times$ faster convergence than full Gaussian-curvature regularization and using roughly half the GPU memory, while matching or surpassing state-of-the-art accuracy on the ABC benchmark.
+Two proposed implementations (auto-diff and finite-diff) perform similarly; the finite-difference stencil is preferable when back-pro\-pa\-ga\-tion memory is scarce.
+The technique is drop-in for any SIREN-based reconstruction pipeline and our code is available at \url{https://flatcad.github.io/}.